suhlig/HDM-Haushaltsbuch/README.markdown

 ## Local Development

+### Context Root

+The application specifies the context root itself as `/`, which can be changed in `WEB-INF/ibm-web-ext.xml`.
+It *should* override the setting in the server's `server.xml`, but in case it doesn't the `contextRoot` attribute of the `webApplication` element should be removed from `server.xml`.

 ### Database connection

 Bluemix provides the datasource for a bound service in JDNI.
 We could configure the local dev server in the same way, but to make development even simpler, we take a shortcut and [manually initialize the PostgreSQL JDBC driver](https://jdbc.postgresql.org/documentation/94/use.html) when testing locally.
 The code does this automatically; there are no manual steps to be taken.